A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Loca, tempora gestorum et modos enumerant.

-The same unjust shameful spirits, which they had suggested,
+The same shameful spirits, which had suggested the iniquities,

 10.